cikelly/geoidlab/README.md

 - Prepare data: This includes all relevant data for your study area:
   - Terrestrial gravity data
   - Marine gravity data
-  - Global Geopotential Model (GGM). `easy-pygeoid` can automatically download this.
+  - Global Geopotential Model (GGM). `GeoidLab` can automatically download this.
 Just provide the name of the GGM in the template file
-  - Digital Elevation Model (DEM). `easy-pygeoid` presently downloads SRTM30PLUS
+  - Digital Elevation Model (DEM). `GeoidLab` presently downloads SRTM30PLUS
 - Ensure that the terrestrial gravity data has columns `lon`, `lat`, `gravity`, and `height`.
 If you are providing gravity anomalies, ensure that they are free-air anomalies
 - Call `compute_geoid.py --start [step]`

-See the [tutorial repo](https://github.com/cikelly/easy-pygeoid-tutorial) for examples of using `easy-pygeoid`.
+See the [tutorial repo](https://github.com/cikelly/geoidlab-tutorial) for examples of using `GeoidLab`.

 ## References
 - Yakubu, C. I., Ferreira, V. G. and Asante, C. Y., (2017): [Towards the Selection of an Optimal Global Geopotential